Uptime Monitoring for WordPress Agencies: 50+ Client Sites, One Dashboard

 Pick 5 representative sites: one basic-tier client, two professional-tier clients, two premium-tier clients.
 Set up HTTP monitors for all 5.
 Add the free tier's one wp-admin browser login monitor to your hardest-to-monitor premium client (the one whose admin you actually worry about).
 Add a multi-step API monitor for one premium client's API or login flow.
 Run for 14 days.
 Compare the alert quality to whatever you are using today.
 The browser login monitor is usually the moment the decision gets made, and Starter at $19 unlocks more browser slots once the workflow is proven.

-When to graduate to Starter or Pro
+When to graduate to Starter or Pro, with the worked math

 Frequently Asked Questions